alberttluo/fpu/README.md

  * One that shows all the valid, incorrect outputs.
 (Some wrong outputs are tolerated due to precision differences between this implementation and the IEEE754 standard).

 ## Progress
 I finished some cleanup and all test cases are passing.
 I will move on to division next, which I anticipate will take quite some time to get correct.
-In the clean-up process, I also introduced randomized testing.
+In the clean-up process, I also introduced randomized testing. **There will likely be no progress this week due to finals.**